 You’ve decided to start a WordPress blog, that’s great!
-You already have a great brand identity and some great ideas for content, and now you are ready to share your thoughts with the world.
+You already have an excellent brand identity and some great ideas for content, and now you are ready to share your thoughts with the world.
 However there is just one issue, you don’t know where or how to begin.
-The initial set up may seem a little unnerving and the thought of things going wrong before you have even got off the ground may just be enough to put you off fulfilling your blogging ambitions altogether.
+The initial set up may seem a little unnerving, and the thought of things going wrong before you have even got off the ground may be enough to put you off fulfilling your blogging ambitions altogether.
 So that is why we have written this extensive guide, to help you take that big first step and get you off to a great start with your new blogging ventures.

 What is WordPress?

 First of all, we will briefly explain what WordPress is and why this is the best choice to use as your blogging platform.
-WordPress is a free, powerful blogging content management system and is probably the easiest and most popular platform that exists today, powering over 70 million websites worldwide, wow!
+WordPress is a free, robust blogging content management system and is probably the easiest and most popular platform that exists today, powering over 70 million websites worldwide, wow!
 WordPress comes in two varieties, the self-hosted version, WordPress.org and the free hosted version, WordPress.com.
-WordPress.org is what you will be needing today as this will give you so much more freedom with your blog.
-For self hosted installations of WordPress you will need a domain name and hosting.
+WordPress.org is what you will need today as this will give you so much more freedom with your blog.
+For self-hosted installations of WordPress, you will need a domain name and hosting.
 This essentially registers your website name and then homes your website files on a server so they can be viewed on the internet.
-There is a small expense for this however if you are serious about blogging this is definitely the best option.
+There is a small expense for this however if you are serious about blogging, this is definitely the best option.

 This is the order of the process for starting your WordPress blog:

 - Launch your blog